tupcakes/wtf_licensing/README.md

 - /api/license/all
   - Returns all license data.

-Try it out here: <https://wtf-licensing.onrender.com/docs>
+Try it out here (render.com free plan takes about 3 seconds to spin up if idle): <https://wtf-licensing.onrender.com/docs>

 ## Installation